ahoehma/vaadlets/README.txt

 CHECKING OUT THE CODE

-  The source code is maintained in vaadlets Subversion repository.
+  The source code is maintained at github.
 To check out the latest development version, use the following command:

     $ git clone https://github.com/ahoehma/vaadlets